Picture Of Reese Witherspoon In Workout Attire Makes Some Fans Think She Peed Her Pants

 Before the rumors that Reese peed her pants ran too rampant, the 42-year-old actress did take to the comments of her Instagram picture to clear up the confusion.
 In good spirits, the blonde actress thanked her fans for “their concern” and noted that it was just a shadow on her pants.

 Reese appeared to be having a fabulous time in the picture.
-Hollywood Life notes Pink will be an upcoming guest on Reese’s docu-series which focuses on sitting down with different women and learning about them by talking and laughing together.
+Hollywood Life notes Pink will be an upcoming guest on Reese’s docu-series, which focuses on sitting down with different women and learning about them by talking and laughing together.
 Based on the picture and the caption, it appeared as if Pink took the time to teach Reese a thing or two about a few stunts.

 What a ride!
 Thank you @Pink for taking me to new levels (Even though I was completely terrified ????!!) you are such an inspiring artist, mother and all around incredible performer. ????
 (Check out @pink’s episode on @hellosunshine’s #ShineOnWithReese, now streaming on @directv channel 1112 and @directvnow)